Hometown News Release 2018

 [CITY] RESIDENT [STUDENT NAME] GRADUATES FROM BOSTON COLLEGE

-CHESTNUT HILL, MA (Monday, May 19, 2014) -- [Student name], [select one: son/daughter] of [names of parent(s)/guardian(s)] of [city], was awarded a [cite degree received*] at the 138th Commencement of Boston College on Monday, May 19.
-More than 4,000 students received undergraduate and graduate degrees.
+CHESTNUT HILL, Mass.
+(5-21-18) -- [Student name], [select one: son/daughter] of [names of parent(s)/guardian(s)] of [city], was awarded a [cite degree received (e.g., bachelor of arts degree or bachelor of science degree*)] in [cite major/field of study] at the 142nd Commencement of Boston College on Monday, May 21.

 [Student's name] is a graduate of [name/city of high school].
 At Boston College, [cite here any academic honors, memberships in clubs, athletics activities, et. al. **]

-Boston College was founded in 1863 by the Society of Jesus—the first institution of higher education in the city of Boston.
-Today, it is one of the foremost universities in the nation, with a coeducational enrollment of approximately 14,600 undergraduate and graduate students drawn from all 50 states and more than 80 countries.
-Its faculty of eminent scholars is dedicated to teaching, both at the undergraduate level and in its nationally noted graduate programs in education, law, management, nursing, social work and theology and ministry.
-Though it has grown in size, stature and diversity, Boston College remains focused on its founding Jesuit mission to offer students a transforming educational experience: to help them develop both their intellect and their character, and to encourage them to lead lives of faith, integrity and service to others.
+Boston College was founded in 1863 by the Society of Jesus.
+Today, it is one of the foremost universities in the nation, with a coeducational enrollment of some 14,000 undergraduate and graduate students drawn from all 50 states and 80 countries.
+Its faculty of eminent scholars is dedicated to teaching, both at the undergraduate level and in its graduate programs in education, law, management, nursing, social work, and theology and ministry.
+Boston College is guided by its founding Jesuit mission to offer students a transforming educational experience; to help them develop both their intellect and their character, and to encourage them to lead lives of faith, integrity and service to others.

 * If the degree is awarded with honors (cum laude, etc.) include that information here.